theory-of-evrth/mood-check/README.md

 ## To Run

-Manually run each respective service.

-(in the future, hopefully:)

 ```bash
 docker-compose up --build
 ```
+After that, manually run mood-service and stats-service.

 ## Notes

 - Use Postman or curl to test endpoints.
-- Tokens required for /moods endpoint.
+- Tokens required for most endpoints, to check functionality without token, use /moods/check for moods-service, /ping for stats-service; or swagger-ui.html for either of them.